tkernell/disputable-minion/README.md

 # Disputable Minion

 A contract that allows execution of arbitrary calls voted on by members of a Moloch DAO.
-Moloch
+Allows moloch members to dispute minion proposals using pre-defined list of arbitration services.

 ## Disputable Minion Proposal Lifecycle
 1. Propose Action